A Checkout Stability Use Case for High-Volume Magento Merchants

 The Fix: Decoupling Heavy Operations From Checkout

-- Backend integration tasks
+- Third-party integration activity

-Before vs After
+Before vs. After

 | Before Optimization | After Optimization |